angelblanco/v1.angelblanco.dev/docs/articles/generate-open-graph-images-with-playwright-and-svelte-kit.md

 ## The concept
 > [The Open Graph Protocol](https://ogp.me/) enables any web page to become a rich object in a social graph.
 For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook.

 Dealing with title, type, url or locale properties is quite straightforward, as they could easily be injected in most common applications with ease.
 However generating dynamic images could look quite challenging.
-But it could be easier that you think!
+In reality, it could be easier than you think!

-When you are decided to integrate an `og:image` on a static prerenderd site you have different choices:
+When you are decided to integrate the image metadata on a **static prerenderd site** you have different choices:
-  1. Use one `og:image` for all of your links.
+  1. **Use the same image** for all of your links.
-  2. Manually create and upload one image per url and fallback to a default one if missing.
-Using third party images is always tricky.
-You have to check the license, the external service may remove, update or transform the image.
+  2. **Manually create and upload custom images per url** and fallback to a default one if missing.
+Take in mind that using third party images is always tricky.
+The external service may remove, update or transform the image.
+Also you have to be careful with the license of the image you are using.
-  1. Create "on demand" images using a browser automation tool and add them to your build process.
+  1. **Create on-demand images** using a browser automation tool and add them to your build process.

-This process will take 2 steps:
+Creating on-demand images with automation will take **2 steps**:
 - Create a route that will render the image as HTML.
 We will pass the data to be rendered as **query parameters**.
-   Eg: `http://localhost:3000/ogImage?title=My%20awesome%20image&pattern=js`.
-This will render a preview image with the tile `My awesome image` and a background pattern named `js`.
-- Once we are happy with the style of our route, we will crawl the page with a `Node JS` script and get a screenshoot of the target element.
+- Once we are happy with the style of our route, we will **crawl the page and get a screenshoot** with a `Node JS` script.
+We will only include our target element.

 ## Create a route on sveltekit for previewing the image.